 The artwork “Sounds of Home” by Dennis Golding, a Kamilaroi and Gamilaraay artist, was commissioned by Dolby specifically for the RAP, to illustrate the way in which sound is visualized through traditional Indigenous motifs of place, culture and objects.

 Dolby Australia has created a Reconciliation Action Plan (RAP) to affirm our commitment to build strong and respectful relationships with Aboriginal and Torres Strait Islander peoples, provide a framework to be inclusive in our work, and contribute to national reconciliation.
 Facilitated and endorsed through Reconciliation Australia, Dolby’s RAP endcaps the “Reflect” stage of considering Dolby’s role in supporting a vision of a reconciled Australia.
 Starting with a commitment in September 2019, our RAP Working Group of a dozen Dolby Australia employees launched our completed RAP in November 2021.
+The RAP includes a wide swath of actions, including establishing more opportunities for the talent of the future - from investing in science, technology, engineering, art and math (STEAM) education to early career recruitment and hiring.
+In addition, our Employee Networks showcase and celebrate the history, culture and achievements of Indigenous peoples in Australia through NAIDOC week, National Reconciliation Week, and beyond, as well as highlight Indigenous experiences around the world, through initiatives and events attended by employees globally.
+Through these efforts, we are supporting pathways to success for employment, partnership, representation and acknowledgement for Aboriginal and Torres Strait Islander peoples.
 Click here to read the Reconciliation Action Plan.

 According to Tim Neal, General Manager of Dolby Australia, “With this first RAP we have a particular focus on organizational learning and relationship building.
 We are also looking to explore two specific areas of focus in STEAM education and content creation.
 We are keen to encourage the next generation of First Nations scientists and technologists.
 Likewise, we seek to encourage the next generation of First Nations storytellers, and content creators to grow and develop in their craft so that our nation and others will benefit from hearing their voices.”